nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 #### Membership Lookups

-Network membership queries of IPAM objects can no longer be filtered using nested filter expressions.
-In most cases, where filter expressions were used before (such as `prefix__net_contained`), model manager methods must be used instead.
+Network membership queries of IPAM objects can no longer be performed using nested filter expressions.
+In most cases, where custom lookups were used before (such as `prefix__net_contained`), model manager methods must be used instead.
 In a few cases, nested model field lookups may be used with one of the newly-added database fields (such as `prefix_length`).

-Each custom filter lookup from NetBox that will be enumerated here with how it was before, and how it is now done within Nautobot.
+Each custom filter lookup from NetBox will be enumerated here illustrating how it was done before, and how it is now done within Nautobot.

 ---